bentley/Genesis-Plus-GX/README.md

 ----

-Multi-platform sourcecode (core) is available on [Bitbucket](https://bitbucket.org/eke/genesis-plus-gx/src/) and [Github](https://github.com/ekeeke/Genesis-Plus-GX) for use under a specific non-commercial [license](https://bitbucket.org/eke/genesis-plus-gx/src/master/LICENSE.txt) so that other Genesis Plus ports can benefit of it, as I really wish this emulator to become a reference for _open-source_ and _accurate_ Genesis emulation.
+Multi-platform sourcecode (core) is available on [Bitbucket](https://bitbucket.org/eke/genesis-plus-gx/src/) and [Github](https://github.com/ekeeke/Genesis-Plus-GX) for use under a specific non-commercial [license](https://bitbucket.org/eke/genesis-plus-gx/src/master/LICENSE.txt) so that other Genesis Plus ports can benefit of it, as I really wish this emulator becomes a reference for _open-source_ and _accurate_ Genesis emulation.
 If you ported this emulator to other platforms or need help porting it, feel free to contact me.

 ----